 Continue around Bald Mountain, and more stunning views until you enter a wooded area.
-Watch for an obvious but unmarked trail on the left that climbs a low saddle, and quickly joins the other fork of the Timberline Trail.
-If you miss this informal route, you will reach a log stile after just a few feet - so backtrack from here to find the use path.
-Stop where the use path reaches the northern section of the Timberline Trail, and take a good look at the junction, should you want to follow the scenic route on your return trip.
-You can also follow the main trail back to the four-way junction from here.
+Watch for an obvious cut-off trail on the left (marked with a brand-new sign as of summer 2015) that climbs a low saddle and quickly joins the other fork of the Timberline Trail.
+If you miss this informal route, you will reach a log stile after a short distance - so backtrack from here to find the use path.
+Stop where the use path reaches the northern leg of the Timberline Trail, and remember the north junction, should you want to follow the scenic route again on your return trip.
+(You can also follow the main trail back to the four-way junction from here.)

 To continue to McNeil Point, turn right and continue uphill through more noble fir forest, passing the McGee Creek Trail (no. 627) at mile 1.6 (4370') and another wilderness registration sign.
 The route continues up the spine of an increasingly narrow ridge, and at the 2.5 mile mark, reach the first of two steep meadows, with even better views of the mountain.
 McNeil Point is now the obvious bluff straight ahead.

 This makes a good destination for a moderate hike, though the crowds thin out above this point.
 After the second steep meadow, a short side trail leads up to a high spot at 5133' elevation.
 This is a good spot for lunch or another possible camp spot.